About John Paul Montano

-John Paul Montano has spent most of the last ten years acquiring the Nishnaabe language from his mentor, Barbara Nolan.
+John Paul Montano has spent most of the last fourteen years acquiring our Nishnaabe language from his mentor, Barbara Nolan.
 Together, they have successfully transferred the language forward, across one generation – from Barbara to John Paul.
 He is profoundly grateful to be a speaker of Nishnaabemwin.

-John Paul is a very happy Nishnaabe from the Pokégnek Bodéwadmik, and currently lives in Baawitigong (Sault Ste.
+John Paul is a very happy, and extremely grateful, Nishnaabe from the Pokégnek Bodéwadmik, and currently lives in Baawitigong (Sault Ste.
 Marie, Michigan).
 He loves to laugh.

 He hopes to, very soon, start recording stories again in our language on his website at jpmontano.com.